Originally published: December 2020

 Hands and fingers, nails and toes.

 Surprisingly (to me), my toes have taken more of a beating than my fingers.
 My fingers have experienced the typical burning sensation in the tips, becoming super brittle, thinning and yellowing.
 But I’ve managed to stop it getting worse.
-My fingers do from time to time get shaky and twitchy, and my hand-eye coordination is at times impaired, but it’s clearly temporary.
+My fingers do from time to time get shaky and twitchy (from nerve damage caused by chemo), and my hand-eye coordination is at times impaired, but it’s clearly temporary.

 It’s just the chemo working through that particular part of my body and causing that moment of difficulty.
 Other times, I can feel it in my mouth, or my brow, or my stomach.
 It always reveals in various side effects.
 On my previous chemo cocktail, I had pulsatile tinnitus for about 5-6 days at a time, every time after a session (which was once every three weeks).